tanaes/whopping_Voron_mods/pcb_klicky/README.md

 The PCB Klicky uses a hybrid printed part / PCB design.
 The plastic parts serve as the 'nut' into which the screws are fastened, with the PCB sandwiched between the magnets and the printed part and helping to perfectly align the magnets.

-For the beta, you will need one toolhead adapter (`AB_mount`) and two probe adapters (`probe`).
+You will need one toolhead adapter (`AB_mount`) and two probe adapters (`probe`).
 There are STLs included for both M2 heatset and M2 self-tapping screw versions.
 STLs aren't oriented, please use your best judgement.

 If you have the newer Klicky dock, with the rear-insertion magnet, you may want to print a new front piece with a front-facing magnet position that aligns better with the PCB klicky steel screw head (see `STLs/dock-front_insert.stl`).
 On my printer, this gives more reliable positioning of the detached probe.

-### Modify PCB to fit your probe voltage
+### Modify toolhead PCB to fit your probe voltage

 PCB Klicky includes an indicator LED and current-limiting / pull-up resistor to ensure the rated current is passed over the microswitch.
 If having an exposed voltage rail on the bottom of your toolhead gives you the heebie-jeebies, you can just not connect the +V pin and it will function identically to a normal klicky probe.

 If you do choose to enable the indicator LED, you'll want to make sure you have selected the appropriate resistance.
-The board ships with a solder jumper (J1) in an *open* state, forcing the current to flow through the 2.2 kΩ resistor.
+The board has a solder jumper (J1) in an *open* state, forcing the current to flow through the 2.2 kΩ resistor.
 Leave this pad as-is if you are operating the probe at 24V (for example, when replacing an Omron 24V inductive probe) and sending the signal back through a BAT85 diode or similar connection.

 #### 24V: Open Solder Jumper

 <img src="./Images/24v.jpeg" width=400>